Skip to content

 Policy enforcement

-Security settings need to follow the device, not the office
+Security standards need to follow the device wherever it goes

 Automation

-Manual patching does not scale when endpoints are rarely on-site
+Manual patching does not scale, especially if some endpoints are rarely on-site

 Real-time monitoring